Key Points

 Most customers want their product or service done as quickly as possible.
 By increasing the PCE, your PLT may go down, and you will be able to deliver your product or service quicker to your customer.

-The team did a Value Stream Map to determine where there was waste and non-value added tasks being performed.
+The team did a Value Stream Map to determine where waste and non-value-added tasks were being performed.
 From there, they calculated the current value-added tasks.
 Then they calculated the current state PCE, which was around 5%.

 There are a few things to keep in mind when using PCE to improve your process.